bnfour/md-mods/readme.md

 - [Achievements header styling](#achievements-header-styling) for song info screen
 - [Character and elfin select appearance animation](#character-and-elfin-select-appearance-animation) for song info screen
 - [Tabular numbers](#tabular-numbers-in-scoreboard) for the scoreboard
+- [Some text fixes](#text-fixes-for-groove-coaster) for the Groove Coaster collab album

 Each feature can be toggled on and off independently of others.